koficenti/koficenti/README.md

 👋 Hello, I'm Josh

 🚀 I'm a full stack developer passionate about everything tech.
-My expertise lies in web technologies such as laravel (php), react (js), django (python) but also I'm familar with other stuff such as app development (java *haven't tried out kotlin yet though*), flutter, react-native), and I enjoy drinking coffee very much while programming cool things.
+My expertise lies in web technologies such as laravel (php), react (js), django (python) but also I'm familar with other stuff such as app development (java, flutter, react-native), and I enjoy drinking coffee very much while programming cool things.

 💼 Currently looking for work so please reach out if you need a helping hand.

-🌱 My end goal is to become an AI developer someday but for now stick to web dev. *tensorflow's keras api is pretty easy but I still would like to understand the underlying math a bit more*
+🌱 My end goal is to become an AI developer someday but for now stick to web dev. (*tensorflow's keras api is pretty easy but I still would like to understand the underlying math a bit more*)

 🔧 Tech Stack: (I'll keep it short)
    - MEAN